xdy/xdy-pf2e-workbench/README.md

 * Optional keybind called "Add user targets" that lets the GM add token targets to other users by selecting or hovering over those tokens, pressing the keybind and choosing which user should target those tokens.
 Enables GMs to help players having problems with targeting.
 Also useful in conjunction with "Workshop Flat Check Notes" to make a player target an Undetected token that they first need to roll a Flat Check to be able to hit.
 * Option to automatically increase Dying on reaching zero hp (handles the feats [Orc Ferocity](https://2e.aonprd.com/Feats.aspx?ID=83), [Undying Ferocity](https://2e.aonprd.com/Feats.aspx?ID=1291), [Incredible Ferocity](https://2e.aonprd.com/Feats.aspx?ID=90), [Rampaging Ferocity](https://2e.aonprd.com/Feats.aspx?ID=1294) and partial handling of [Deliberate Death](https://2e.aonprd.com/Feats.aspx?ID=2355))
 * Option to automatically increase Wounded when Dying is removed (handles the feats [Bounce Back](https://2e.aonprd.com/Feats.aspx?ID=1441) and [Numb to Death](https://2e.aonprd.com/Feats.aspx?ID=1182)
+* Option to hold control or shift to quickly increase/decrease item quantities by 5 or 10 (from https://github.com/Djphoenix719/FVTT-PF2EToolbox)

 Experimental features:
 None right now.
 (Though some feature settings are experimental.)